jmercat/openvla/README.md

-# Prismatic - Closing the Vision, Language, and Action Loop for Robotics
+# Prismatic - Vision-Language-Action Models for Robotics

 Research and development codebase for training visually-conditioned language-models (VLMs) and vision-language-action models (VLAs).
 Built on top of [TRI-ML/prismatic-vlms](https://github.com/TRI-ML/prismatic-vlms).